The world's most-cited Multidisciplinary Psychology journal

 PMCID: all published articles receive a PMCID

-Theoretical and Philosophical Psychology welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Theoretical and Philosophical Psychology welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Theoretical and Philosophical Psychology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.